maxxiimo/the-front-end-manifesto/information-architecting.md

 In this chapter we're going to mostly focus on option 1.
 Hiring a graphic designer from the get-go is not a bad idea – graphic design and front end engineering are two complete different skill sets – but perhaps there isn't money in the budget to hire a graphic designer, or this responsibility falls on your lap, or maybe you just want to do it yourself.

-NOTE: As a consultant brought into a project, oftentimes design mockups have already been developed and it's now my job to integrate them into the application.
-The next chapter, [Slicing and Dicing Mockups][Slicing and Dicing] will dive into the mechanics of doing exactly that.
+NOTE: As a consultant brought into projects, oftentimes design mockups have already been developed and it's now my job to integrate them into the application.
+Chapter 7, [Slicing and Dicing Mockups][Slicing and Dicing] will dive into the mechanics of doing exactly that.

 ### A Mosaic of Information